 national health agencies in closely monitoring COVID-19.

-For more information, including the status of COVID-19 on the UCLA campus, read the latest update
+For more information, including the status of COVID-19 on the UCLA campus, read

 What actions do students need to take?

 Students who develop COVID-19 symptoms or had close contact with someone who tested positive for COVID-19 are advised to:

 Call The Ashe Center COVID-19 Hotline at (310) 206-6217 or directly schedule a Zoom COVID-19 Screening visit with a provider through our Patient Portal to determine the need